John Beland: Early career and Swampwater (1970–1976)

 Kris Kristofferson hired him again in 1973 after working with him numerous times at the Troubadour.
 Kristofferson by this point was a household name in music.
 He toured the country with Kristofferson and his wife Rita Coolidge, meaning Beland had to end touring with Tillotson.
 He became a featured part of Kristofferson's show, as well as playing on their albums, in concerts and television appearances.
 In 1975, Beland left the band, citing Kristofferson's drinking issues as the main reason.
 Not long afterward, Beland was hired by emerging singer-songwriter, Kim Carnes.
-He played on her albums, "St. Vincent's Court" and "Sailing", as well as backing her on tour as an opening act for the pop star Neil Sedaka, who was enjoying a comeback at the time.
+He played on her albums, St. Vincent's Court and Sailing, as well as backing her on tour as an opening act for the pop star Neil Sedaka, who was enjoying a comeback at the time.

 Fortuitously, two brothers from Florida, Howard and David Bellamy, arrived in Los Angeles in 1976.
 They had just scored a massive hit with "Let Your Love Flow".
 New to the local scene, they hired Beland to record with them.
 He played on their records and helped them form their first touring band.
 Later that year, The Bellamy Brothers, with Beland leading the band, joined Loggins and Messina on tour.
-The Bellamys' follow-up single, "Crossfire", was a huge hit in Europe, featuring Beland's signature big electric guitar sound that actually inspired Bonnie Tyler's record, "It's A Heartache".
-Unfortunately, "Crossfire" failed to sustain The Bellamys, and after a major equipment robbery in Chicago, Beland left the act.
+The Bellamys' follow-up single, "Crossfire", was a hit in Europe, featuring Beland's signature big electric guitar sound that actually inspired Bonnie Tyler's record, "It's A Heartache".
+"Crossfire" failed to sustain The Bellamys, and after a major equipment robbery in Chicago, Beland left the act.
 Mac Davis then hired Beland in 1977.
 He toured the country with Davis, primarily working Las Vegas, but lost interest in Davis' slick cabaret-style show.
-While on tour in New England, Beland became close friends with Davis' opening act, the powerfully talented Dolly Parton.
-Beland and Parton became fast friends.
+While on tour in New England, Beland became close friends with Davis' opening act, Dolly Parton.
+Beland and Parton became friends.
 Soon after returning to Los Angeles, he parted ways with Davis and became Parton's guitarist.
 Her new single "Here You Come Again" was released that year, and her career skyrocketed.
 Beland then began to tour with Parton throughout the United States.